Nexis-Network/homepage/content/docs/extensions/pg-extensions.md

 updatedOn: '2023-10-19T23:10:12.819Z'
 ---

-Exzo Network supports the Postgres extensions shown in the following table.
+Nexis Network supports the Postgres extensions shown in the following table.
 The supported version of the extension sometimes differs by Postgres version.

 <a id="default-extensions/"></a>